JulieKeisler/DRAGON/docs/source/Search_Space/index.rst

 |     {'out_channels': 9}]                                           |                                                                       |
 +--------------------------------------------------------------------+-----------------------------------------------------------------------+

-These two examples show how to use `HpVar` with a `Constant` and a `CatVar` operation respectively.
+TThese two examples show how to use `HpVar` with a `Constant` and a `CatVar` operation respectively.
-The `CatVar` is made here of two versions of normalization layers which share the same hyperparameters (none here).
+Here, the `CatVar` is made here of two versions of normalization layers which share the same hyperparameters (none in this example).
-The only hyperparameter that can be optimized for the `MLP` layer is the size of the output channel.
+The only hyperparameter that can be optimized for the `MLP` layer is the size of the output channel, here, an integer between $1$ and $10$.
-It is here an integer between 1 and 10.
+To facilitate the use of DRAGON, operations (such as convolution, attention, pooling, or identity layers) as `Brick` and their variable `HpVar` are already implemented in the package.
 To facilitate the use of **DRAGON**, operations as `Brick` and their variable `HpVar` are already implemented in the package and detailed in the `bricks section <bricks.rst>`_.

 .. toctree::